EE-crisrmh/Arduino-EEPROM-PROGRAMMER/README.md

 - Supports full-chip programming + verify
 - Fits the actual needs of a 6502 ROM development loop

-This programmer has already been used to successfully program ROMs for a working 6502 computer.

 ---

 ## System Architecture